MAY 12 - BIRTHS

 Linotype

-In 1885, Ottmar Mergenthaler, a German-born American, received a U.S. patent for his linotype machine that set entire lines of lead type as "slugs" for printing.
+In 1885, Ottmar Mergenthaler received U.S. patent No. 317,828 for his “Machine for Producing Printing Bars” (Linotype) machine.
+It set entire lines of lead type as “slugs” for printing.
 Typesetting was transformed by the introduction of these keyboard machines.
-The individual character matrices were notched so that they could be automatically recirculated to their proper slot in the magazine.
+Individual character matrices were notched so that they could be automatically recirculated to their proper slot in the magazine.
 Justification was accomplished by inserting wedged spacebands between words to expand each line to the same chosen slug length.
-This both introduced a huge labor savings in typesetting, (about 85% reduction in time), and made obsolete the huge masses of hand-set metal type.
-The linotype machine was first used by the New York Tribune (1886).
+This gave a huge labor savings in typesetting, about 85% saving in time, and obsoleted most hand-set metal type (except headlines).
+A Linotype machine was first used in 1886 by New York Tribune. more

 Ironing table